18 min read

 Types of guitar necks

 Wood isn’t the only factor that affects how a guitar neck sounds.
 There are three main types of neck: bolt-on, set, and neck-through.
-Each has their own pros and cons which we will discuss here.
+Each has its own pros and cons which we will discuss here.

 Bolt-on Necks